joinpursuit/AC-iOS-Codeable-and-UserDefaults/README.md

 You're tasked with the following:

+> Note: Rememeber to uncomment the tests to ensure your implementation works.

 1. Ensure that the necessary classes conform to `Codable` protocol in order to be able to save a `Cart`.
 	- Note: A `Cart` consists of itself and its `CartItem`s.
 	- Note: Do all of the classes listed need to conform to `Codable`, or just some of them?